vincentvbh/PolyMul_Without_PowerfulMul/cortex-m3.md

 ## Reproducing benchmarks on a different board with Cortex-M3

 - Your favorite board.
-- A toolchain flashing the binary files to your favorite borad (`openocd` might work).
+- A toolchain flashing the binary files to your favorite board (`openocd` might work).
 - Others should be the same as above.

 ## Testing correctness only (without accessing to Cortex-M3)